 Though I could go on and on about the many things I learned, I will give you the 3 main things I learned, and the 3 main parts of my plans moving forward.

 Things I learned at FinCon

-Jordan Harbinger from the art of charm, gave an absolute amazing speech on how “people buy you”.
+Jordan Harbinger from the art of charm gave an absolutely amazing speech on how “people buy you”.

-He focused on building relationships, not just for how benefits you, but building actual friendships.
+He focused on building relationships, not just for how relationships benefit you, but building actual friendships.
 Doing this will give you the connections and help that your future self may need.

 I have been keeping in touch with some already through private messages on social media, or email and would love to text if any of them gave me their numbers.
 So far it has lead to some new guest posts that I will be writing as well as some that will be on this site.

 I really don’t know what will come from growing relationships forged at this conference.
 What I do know is, that I will, to the best of my ability, grow them.

 Mike Vardy of productivityist.com gave an amazing speech called How to Stop “Doing” Productive and Start Being Productive.